 Pumpkin Paratha

-Pumpkin paratha is an amazing variation of the traditional Indian flatbread; it is soft, healthy, and tasty.
-To prepare this nutritious flatbread, all we need is whole wheat flour (atta), pumpkin puree, and aromatic spices.
+Pumpkin paratha is an amazing variation of the traditional Indian flatbread; it is soft, nutritious, and tasty.
+To prepare this flatbread, all we need is whole wheat flour (atta), pumpkin puree, and aromatic spices.

 Misal Pav

-A delicious Maharashtrain breakfast, Misal Pav made as a one-pot recipe in the Instant Pot or stovetop.
-Misal consists of spicy sprouts curry (usal) cooked with onions, tomatoes, ginger, garlic and coconut.
-This is then topped with diced onions, lemon juice, farsan and enjoyed with pav (dinner rolls).
+A delicious Maharashtrian breakfast, misal consists of spicy sprouts curry (usal) cooked with onions, tomatoes, ginger, garlic, and coconut.
+This is then topped with diced onions, lemon juice, farsan, and enjoyed with pav (dinner rolls).

 Crispy Dosa